 Leaves of October

 Once upon a time, there was the Polis.
 People were gathering in the “Boulevards” to socialize, flirt, discuss and even, when needed, break the boulevards down.
 The main topic of discussions have always been the same: the state of the world and what are the means to change it.
-Unfortunately, between the Symplegades of NATO’s imperialism and Soviet Union’s hatred against the revolutionary constitution of “October”, the visions of western avant-garde were finally crashed.
+Unfortunately, between the Symplegades of NATO’s imperialism and Soviet Union’s hatred against the revolutionary constitution of the October Revolution, the visions of western avant-garde were finally crashed.

 But how did we reach this point after the ─ historically ─ huge 21st century?
 How do we connect with our past?
 How is history manifesting inside today’s conservative European societies?